Sarahakingbade/FIFA21-Data-Analysis/README.md

 The fifa21 raw data v2 dataset was sourced from kaggle [here](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring).
 It contains 18,979 rows and 77 columns.

 ## Data Cleaning
-The data was efficiently cleaned using the Microsoft Power Query Editor of Microsoft Power  BI.
+The dataset was efficiently cleaned using the Microsoft Power Query Editor of Microsoft Power  BI.
 The applied steps includes:
 - **The “ID” column**

 I changed the datatype from whole number to text.